klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 ### Fully unified CPU and GPU: AMD MI300A

-The AMD MI250X is really just a transition to the MI300 "Antares" series, that goes one step further beyond the integration that the NVIDIA Grace Hopper architecture offers.
+The AMD MI250X was really just a transition to the MI300 "Antares" series, that in one variant goes one step further beyond the integration that the NVIDIA Grace Hopper architecture offers.
 In that generation, announced in December 2023, one of the variants (the MI300A) merges the CPU and GPU completely,